 Nothing wrong with that, but by the time the rise is done the asparagus has taken on a dull gray-green color.
 It’s not exactly the intense, chlorophyll color of my springtime dreams.

-Here are a few Marcella-approved tips for making classic risotto:
+Tips for making classic asparagus risotto:

 - The type of rice used to make risotto is important.
 Special varieties familiar to cooks as Arborio, as well as Carnaroli and Vialone Nano, are all defined by short grains and the amount of starch surrounding the kernels.
 You can use any kind of rice (or grain, for that matter) in the method of risotto-making, but there’s probably some Italian law ready to decree that what you have is a pot of boiled rice, not the true, creamy amalgamation of rice, broth, butter and Parmigiano known as risotto.
 Don’t blame me!
 Italians can get testy on this subject.

 - Finally, use the right pot to cook risotto.
 I almost always use an enameled cast iron casserole.
-Marcella advises that lightweight pans “are not suitable” because they will not retain heat at a moderate level.
+Marcella Hazan advises that lightweight pans “are not suitable” because they will not retain heat at a moderate level.
 Moderation is key.
 A heavy 18/10 stainless-steel clad type of pan will work just fine.

-- 1 peeled carrot
+- 1 peeled carrot, chopped

 - 1 garlic clove

-- Handful parsley tops or spinach leaves
+- 1 cup parsley leaves or spinach leaves

 - 2 tablespoons butter